nlesc-sherlock/Sherlock/topics/timeline-visualization.md

 This group will focus on the visualization of such timebound information.
 The general idea of such a visualization is to provide an interactive interface to the data, making it easier for forensics investigators to see links between items, spot patterns, and get a grasp on the course of events.
 Such tools are also useful in some of our own work (e.g. [DiLiPaD](https://www.esciencecenter.nl/project/dilipad), [Mining shifting concepts through time](https://www.esciencecenter.nl/project/mining-shifting-concepts-through-time-shico), [BiographyNet](https://www.esciencecenter.nl/project/biographynet), [https://www.esciencecenter.nl/project/twinl](TwiNL), [HADRIANVS](https://www.esciencecenter.nl/project/handrianvs-a-digital-gateway-to-the-dutch-presence-in-rome-through-the-ages).

+The visualization problem breaks down into 3 problems:
+   1. the technological side of making the JavaScript work
+   1. the data collection and preparation side
+   1. the visual analytics side: what visualization is best suited to simply represent a given aspect of the data

 ## technology

 The visualization will likely be a timeline with events, with additional synchronized view(s) providing details (and maybe context, relations to other events, etc).
 It should be easy to interact with the data using zooming and filtering.
 Perhaps it's also useful (and feasible) to have some history (of the interface), such that a user can retrace (Undo/Redo) his/her steps.
 We will likely use JavaScript based technologies such as D3.js (visualization), CrossFilter (a JavaScript library for efficient filtering of data), dc.js (combination of D3 and CrossFilter).
+Perhaps we need a database as well.

 ## data